igor47/blog/projects/unicorn-nginx.md

 # Rails on Unicorns

-Ready to be powered by rainbows?
+Ready power your app by rainbows?

-We're going to set up Nginx in front of Unicorn.
+We're going to set up [Nginx][nginx] in front of Unicorn.

 ## Nginx

-Start by installing [Nginx][nginx].
-Afterwards we need to configure it for Unicorn, we're gonna grab [the Nginx.conf example shipped with Unicorn][unginx], the Nginx configuration file is usually located at `/etc/nginx/nginx.conf`, tweak it to your likings, read the comments--they're quite good.
+Start by installing [Nginx][nginx] via your favorite package manager.
+Afterwards we need to configure it for Unicorn, we're gonna grab [the `nginx.conf` example configuration shipped with Unicorn][unginx], the Nginx configuration file is usually located at `/etc/nginx/nginx.conf`, so place it there, and tweak it to your likings, read the comments--they're quite good.

-In `nginx.conf` you may have stumbled upon and wondered about this line:
+In `nginx.conf` you may have stumbled upon this line:

 {% highlight bash %}
 user nobody nogroup; # for systems with a "nogroup"